-Seven fishers are based in the Long Harbour-Mount Arlington Heights area.
-Two use longliners (one 13.7 m and one 10.7 m) and the others speedboats (all less than 10.7 m).
-The largest vessel harvests most of its catch (crab and cod) in offshore fishing locations beyond 3PSc (based out of the port of St. Lawrence), while the other longliner operator fishes crab within 3PSc/CFA 10A.
-The remaining smaller vessels fish a variety of species (cod, herring, mackerel, lobster, squid, blackback flounder, and lumpfish) on inshore grounds within Long Harbour, as well as snow crab farther out in Placentia Bay, but within CFA 10A.
+In 2006, according to DFO licencing data, there were seven fishing enterprises with registered home ports in the Long Harbour-Mount Arlington Heights area, but one of these operators has since re-located to another home port.
+In 2006, based on fisher consultations, two enterprises operated longliners (one 13.7 m and one 10.7 m) and the remaining licence holders fished in speedboats (all less than 10.7 m).
+The largest vessel harvested most of its catch (crab and cod) in offshore fishing locations beyond 3Psc (based out of the port of St. Lawrence), while the other longliner operator fished crab within 3Psc/CFA 10A.
+The remaining smaller vessels fish a variety of species (cod, herring, mackerel, lobster, squid, blackback flounder and lumpfish) on inshore grounds within Long Harbour, as well as snow crab farther out in Placentia Bay, but within CFA 10A.

-Fishers report that, in general, there is very little fishing activity within the immediate vicinity of the port of Long Harbour.
-In previous years, quantities of squid, herring, lobster, and mackerel were harvested close to the existing wharf, on both the north and south sides of this facility.
+Fishers report that, in general, there is very little fishing activity within the immediate vicinity of the Port of Long Harbour.
+In previous years, quantities of squid, herring, lobster and mackerel were harvested close to the existing wharf, on both the north and south sides of this facility.
 Lobsters were once relatively abundant in this area, but fishers report that catches have decreased significantly in recent years, and very few mackerel or squid are now taken in these waters.

 At least one fisher continues to harvest lobster on grounds in the vicinity of the Long Harbour wharf.
-He sets about 15-20 pots close to shore adjacent to the old ERCO property, but he also noted that lobster are no longer plentiful there.
-He reports that 15-20 years ago, lobster were also taken well inside the inner, shallow portion of Long Harbour, as far in as Bottom Brook.
+He sets 15 to 20 pots close to shore adjacent to the old ERCO property, but he also noted that lobster are no longer plentiful there.
+He reports that 15 or 20 years ago, lobster were also taken well inside the inner, shallow portion of Long Harbour, as far in as Bottom Brook.

 Herring were taken in significant quantities by bar seines a couple of years ago close to the wharf.
 Fishers report that there is a spawning area for herring in the shallow water in the inner part of Long Harbour between Pierce Cove Point and Bottom Brook Harbour.
 Herring are also taken by local fishers close to shore on the south side of Long Harbour from Rattling Brook Cove (on the south side of the wharf) out as far as Tim Barrett's Cove (located on the south side of Long Harbour, about halfway between the community and Long Harbour Head).
-This herring fishery generally lasts about two to three weeks.
-Local fishers, as well as larger vessels from St. Mary's Bay and other Placentia Bay ports (such as Southern Harbour and Ship Harbour), harvest herring on grounds around Crawley Island.
+This fishery generally lasts about two to three weeks.
+Local fishers, as well as larger vessels from St. Mary's Bay and other Placentia Bay ports, harvest herring around Crawley Island.
 These seining activities generally take place during March and April.

-Cod are harvested using hand lines and gillnets, though the latter is the preferred gear.
-Fishers report that no cod are harvested on a commercial basis in the immediate area of the community.
+Cod are harvested using hand-lines and gillnets, though the latter is the preferred gear.
+Fishers report that no cod are harvested commercially in the immediate area of the community.
 Gillnetting areas for cod are concentrated between the east end of Crawley Island out to grounds located west of the Iona Islands and in suitable areas to the south as far as Fox Island.
-Most of these cod fishing activities are located to the west of the Shag Rocks, but at least one small-boat fisher prefers to harvest his cod on grounds inside rocks, primarily because gillnets are generally set quite densely on the west side of Shag Rocks, and because it is easier for him to haul his nets in the shallower water to the east.
+Most of these codfishing activities are located to the west of Shag Rocks, but at least one small-boat fisher prefers to harvest his cod on grounds inside these rocks, primarily because gillnets are generally set quite densely on the west side of Shag Rocks, and because it is easier for him to haul his nets in the shallower water to the east.